glwagner/WaveTransmittedTurbulence.jl/README.md

 ### Spinup

-To a large eddy simulation of free convection, type
+To run a large eddy simulation of free convection on a CPU, or a GPU if one is available, type

 ```
 julia --project simulations/spinup/run_free_convection.jl